abcnorio/mixedmethod-rcode/README.md

 | `DiM_Bretthorst_UMS.r` | same as above but an implementation ater UM Studer (1998) |
 | `model.txt` | Lady Bristol BUGS model to reproduce the exact Fisher test based on the original data from the 'Lady tea experiment' (with fixed margin totals for rows and cols) |

-For the Bretthorst approach there is a dedicated repo at https://github.com/abcnorio/diffinmeans which updated and enhanced code.
+For the Bretthorst approach there is a dedicated repo at [diffinmeans](https://github.com/abcnorio/diffinmeans) with updated and enhanced R code.

 To facilitate the relationship of R script file and book chapter, the following table contains the match of chapter and R script.
 It is ordered in accordance to book chapters.